SamMed05/sm_blog/_posts/2022-01-22-my-favourite-songs-by-ludovico-einaudi.md

 A list of my personal favourite Ludovico Einaudi's songs of all time.

 Ludovico Einaudi is by far my favourite composer, and the more I listen to his songs, the more I struggle to find the best one.
 It's hard to choose just one, but among all those he created the list above represents what I personally consider the bests.
-For each song, I also analyse it explaining why they are special and what aspects I like the most.
+For each song, I also analyse it explaining why it is special and what aspects I like the most.

 ### <span class="material-icons">music_note</span> 1.
 Experience